Contexts

 information might be different depending of the bank, while we do our best to standardize as much as we can.

-Since BankingSDK is unable to store data in any way, you have the responsibility to store the contexts and give them back when required.
+Since the docker doesn't store data in any way, you have the responsibility to store the contexts and give them back when required.

 The contexts are serialized JSON string that you should consider as blackboxes.
 You don't have to introspect them and certainly not to modify them!